How to File for Chapter 7 Bankruptcy

 You Can Afford a Chapter 13 Repayment Plan

-Under the old bankruptcy rules, most filers were free to choose the type of bankruptcy that seemed best for them—and most chose Chapter 7 rather than Chapter 13.
-The 2005 bankruptcy law takes this choice away from some filers with higher incomes.
-One goal of the 2005 law is to force people who could afford to pay back some of their debts over time to file under Chapter 13, rather than allowing them to liquidate their debts outright in Chapter 7.
-If the U.S. Trustee decides, based on the information about your income, debts, and expenses you provide in your required paperwork, that you could afford a Chapter 13 plan under the new rules, it will file a motion to have your case dismissed.
+Under the bankruptcy rules, filers with higher incomes must pay back some of their debts over time to file under Chapter 13 rather than liquidating their debts outright in Chapter 7.
+If the U.S. Trustee decides, based on the information about your income, debts, and expenses you provide in your required paperwork, that you can afford a Chapter 13 plan under the rules, it will file a motion to have your case dismissed.
 The court is likely to grant that motion and throw out your case unless you convert to a Chapter 13 bankruptcy.

 To figure out whether you will be allowed to use Chapter 7, you must first:

-• compare that figure to the median family income in your state.
+compare that figure to the median family income in your state for the same size household.

 If your current monthly income is no more than the state’s median income, your Chapter 7 bankruptcy won’t be presumed to be “an abuse” of the bankruptcy process.
 However, if your actual income (as shown in Schedule I of your bankruptcy papers, explained in Ch.
 6) is significantly higher than your expenses (as listed in Schedule J, also explained in Ch.
 6), you might still be forced into Chapter 13.
-(See In re Pak, 343 B.R.
-239 (N.D.
-Cal.
-2006), and In re Paret, 347 B.R.
-12 (D. Del.
-2006).)
+(In re Boule, 415 B.R.
+1 (Bankr.
+D.Mass.
+2009), In re Lanza, 450 B.R.
+81 (Bankr.
+M.D.
+Pa.
+2011).)

 If your current monthly income exceeds the state median income, you will have to do some calculations (called the means test) to determine whether you can afford to pay off at least some of your unsecured debts in a Chapter 13 plan.
 (If you have to take the means test, you can find step-by-step instructions in Ch.
 6.)